Thenmugilan-Dom/offline-campus-map/README.md

 Test the app's offline functionality by disconnecting from the internet after the initial load.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Thenmugilan License

 ---